 Children under five are most likely to be frightened by scary visual images, such as monsters, physical transformations.

-scenes, there are some scenes in this movie that could scare or disturb children under the age of five, including the following:
+In addition to the above-mentioned violent scenes, there are some scenes in this movie that could scare or disturb children under the age of five, including the following:

 - We see an elderly woman show her swollen infected looking bunions; a young child screams and runs away when they see the woman’s bunions.